andrew/ultimate-awesome/README.md

 - [awesome-product-submission-sites](https://github.com/ningshenlo/awesome-product-submission-sites) - This repository compiles numerous websites where you can submit your products, accompanied by essential explanations.
 It aims to assist your startup in gaining early exposure and dissemination for your innovative products.
 - [awesome-bqn](https://github.com/pellertson/awesome-bqn) - A list of awesome libraries for BQN.
 - [awesome-hacker-news](https://github.com/phil-r/awesome-hacker-news) - :newspaper: More awesome hacker news!.
-- [awesome-raiden](https://github.com/raiden-network/awesome-raiden) - A curated list of resources, links, projects, tools and hacks on, for and around Raiden! .
 - [awesome-biochem-ai](https://github.com/ratthachat/awesome-biochem-ai) - Curated list on Deep Transformers Applications on Biology and Chemistry.
 - [BotList](https://github.com/ShivangKakkar/BotList) - Https://t.me/StarkBots.
 - [awesome-blackfriday](https://github.com/smayzes/awesome-blackfriday) - A curated list of amazingly awesome technical Black Friday deals.
+- [awesome-links](https://github.com/StarZ3r0/awesome-links) - A curated list of amazingly awesome resources.
 - [awesome-steem](https://github.com/steem-driver/awesome-steem) - A curated list of awesome Steem frameworks, libraries, applications and resources.
 - [awesome-libsm64](https://github.com/SuperSonicHub1/awesome-libsm64) - A collection of things made with libsm64.
 - [awesome-quantum-chemistry](https://github.com/twoXes/awesome-quantum-chemistry) - Quantum Chemistry is awesome.
 Throw your textbook in the garbage, light the garbage can on fire, and blend the ashes into your cold brew almond milk latte and read this.